 Even so, by that date, a generation of African-Caribbeans had made Britain their home, including Leeds.
 You can read more about the struggles and achievements of those Leeds pioneers in a previous article on this blog – which also provides a short reading list of books available in the Central Library collections on the same subject.
 The same reading list can be found in our African-Caribbean Family History guide, which offers a starting point for anyone investigating their Caribbean and African roots.

 Online workshops for beginners to African-Caribbean genealogy are in the pipeline from our Librarian team – please check our Twitter, Facebook and Ticketsource pages for updates.
-You can also sign upto our mailing list and be the first to find out about upcoming Local and Family History events by emailing the department at firstname.lastname@example.org, or by leaving a voicemail on 0113 37 86982.
+You can also sign upto our mailing list and be the first to find out about upcoming Local and Family History events by emailing the department at firstname.lastname@example.org, or on 0113 37 86982.

 Further resources that can help you discover more about the history of African-Caribbean people in Leeds are:

 - The Windrush Learning Resource Pack – created by the Geraldine Connor Foundation

 - The Eulogy Book – Leeds Inspired blog by Susan Pitter, exploring the lives of first-generation African-Caribbean settlers in Leeds, based on her book of the same name (which was itself based on a 2019 exhibition at Leeds Central Library)

 - Windrush Day 2020 – full list of all events taking place around Leeds (online) to celebrate Windrush Day 2020

 Finally, please check our new and permanent tab that lists all our articles relating to Black History in Leeds and the Central Library collections.